trysmr/managing-the-development-of-large-software-systems/en.md

 Figure 7.
 Step 3: Attempt to do the job twice - the first result provides an early simulation of the final product.

-### STEP4: PLAN, CONTROL AND MONITOR TESTING
+### STEP 4: PLAN, CONTROL AND MONITOR TESTING
 Without question the biggest user of project resources, whether it be manpower, computer time, or management judgment, is the test phase.
 It is the phase of greatest risk in terms of dollars and schedule.
 It occurs at the latest point in the schedule when backup alternatives are least available, if at all.

 The previous three recommendations to design the program before beginning analysis and coding, to document it completely, and to build a pilot model are all aimed at uncovering and solving problems before entering the test phase.
-However, even after doing these things there is still a test phase and there are still important thins to be done.
+However, even after doing these things there is still a test phase and there are still important things to be done.
 Figure 8 lists some additional aspects to testing.
 In planning for testing, I would suggest the following for consideration.

 1) Many parts of the test process are best handled by test specialists who did not necessarily contribute to the original design.
 If it is argued that only the designer can perform a thorough test because only he understands the area he built, this is a sure sign of a failure to document properly.
 With good documentation it is feasible to use specialists in software product assurance who will, in my judgment, do a better job of testing than the designer.